 - If you need to pass pedestrians or slower cyclists, ding your bell and pass on the left with lots of room.

 - Be ready for simple bike repairs (it could be a long walk back to the car).
 Pack a pump, spare tube, tire levers and tools you need to take off your tires.
 Make sure you’ve got tubes and tools that will work for your bike and your kids’ smaller bike tires.
-Check out bike workshops at your local MEC store to learn repair skills, and watch our video on how to fix a flat tire to get a preview.
+Watch our video on how to fix a flat tire to get a preview.

 Kids’ ages and biking